 Asthma is a long-term (chronic) condition causing swelling and narrowing of the airways.
-The muscles around the airways tighten and extra mucus is produced.
+The muscles around the airways tighten, the lining of the airways swell, and extra mucus is produced.
 These changes make it harder to breathe.
 Triggers are things that cause asthma flare-ups and make symptoms worse.
 Triggers may be dust, pollen, pets, infections, cold weather, smoke, air pollution, and exercise.

 Living with EIB doesn't mean you need to give up exercise.
 Exercise is important for overall good health.
 It also helps keep the lungs and muscles used for breathing strong.
 Your body needs exercise.
-Work with your healthcare provider to do it safely and with as few symptoms as possible.
+Work with your healthcare provider to develop an exercise program that allows you to exercise safely with as few symptoms as possible.

 The cause of EIB

 Experts don't know exactly why exercise causes narrowing of the airways.
 When exercising, the increased breathing in and out through the mouth may cause the airways to dry and cool.
 This may irritate them and cause symptoms.
 This is especially true when exercising outside in cold weather.
 Breathing in air pollution, chemicals, or allergens, such as pollen, may also be factors.
 You breathe more when you exercise.
 So a larger amount of possible triggers are breathed in.